paesanilab/mbpol_cuda_devel/NN_2L2H2O_poly2d/README.md

 File *single/double_precision_keras_prediction.csv* contains the results from Keras/Theano based Python program.

 The results in single floating point precision tester have a difference of around 1e-7, and in double floating point precision have a difference of around 1e-15.

+## To Compile:
+To compile the tester and benchmarking file:
+   - Run python script: `BenchMarking_InputGeneration.py` to get benchmarking input file:
+        - In folder `BenchMarkingInput` : run `python BenchMarking_InputGeneration.py`
+   - Run `make` to create two executable files
+   - Run `make clean` to clean old object and executable files.

 ## TO RUN
 To make executive files:
    - Make sure `cuda/cudnn` and `hdf5` libraries are installed.
 Makefile will look for environment variable *CUDA_PATH/CUDNN_PATH/HDF5_PATH* to locate the installed library and included header files.
 If not found, it will look for /usr/local/cuda and /usr/local/hdf5.
 If not found, it will fail.